 Credit cards can be a very useful tool if used correctly and responsibly.
 They can save you hundreds and thousands of dollars in interest on your borrowing, make you money when in use, protect your belongings when travelling, and improve your credit rating.
 Prospective lenders will also be more liable to lend you money at lower interest rates.
 This article narrows down to a few tips to some of the forgotten benefits and warnings.

 Credit cards are the most versatile option in your back-pocket and prove very handy when used in the right situation.
 There are a number of factors which are of a benefit to the consumer, such as the borrowing facility they provide and a level of consumer protection against fraud or fake goods or services.
 You can save money when shopping on certain purchases where the provider has a loyalty partnership with the merchant, not forgetting air miles and other perks for example.
-Although be cautious, acting irresponsibly can lead you up a path of expensive debt and a beaten up credit rating which will affect your chances of securing other forms of credit, such as additional credit cards, mortgages and loans.
-Make a note of the following tips to ensure you’re using your card to its full potential:
+Although be cautious, acting irresponsibly can lead you up a path of expensive debt and a beaten-up credit rating which will affect your chances of securing other forms of credit, such as additional credit cards, mortgages and loans.

 We all need to pay our bills on time, whether it’s for rent, your mobile phone or utility bill, a credit card is no different.
 If you don’t make your repayments on time, you’ll be subject to late payment fees and will most likely lose any introductory or balance transfer deals.
 In the avoidance of doubt or human error, set up a direct debit, you can do this via your online banking or over the phone.
 Depending on your circumstances, you’ll need to decide which type of payment is comfortable and suited to your situation.
 The options are below: